 Re-Admission Students who have voluntarily withdrawn from the University, or who have been suspended and wish to return must apply for re-admission through the Office of Admission.
-Students that were placed on academic probation at the end of their previous semester and have had a break in enrollment must also re-apply.
-For the purposes of this policy, "voluntarily withdrawn" is defined as a student that withdrew from the University prior to the end of term (received grades of W).
+Students who were placed on academic probation at the end of their previous semester and have had a break in enrollment must also re-apply.
+For the purposes of this policy, "voluntarily withdrawn" is defined as a student who withdrew from the University prior to the end of a term (and received grades of W).